 NOTE.
-The only Presets recalled by the front-panel Preset button, the Preset icon in the icon bar, and the RST remote command, are the Main Presets.
-Application, DPX, Standards, and User Presets can only be recalled using selections in the Presets menu.
+The only Presets recalled by the front-panel Preset button, the Preset icon in the icon bar, and the RST remote command are the Main Presets.
+Application, DPX, Standards, and User Presets can only be recalled using Presets on the menu bar.